Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/IDE/README.md

 Beneath the two buttons is a blank text area which can be typed into.
 This is where you will write your Kaeon FUSION code.

-Beneath the text area is a "Set Arguments" button, a "Run" button, a "Show ONE" button, and another blank text area which cannot be edited.
+Beneath the text area is a "Run" button, and another blank text area which cannot be edited.

-Clicking the "Set Arguments" button will allow you to give arguments to your program similar to how you would if running it from the command line.
-Once entered,
-the arguments will be stored until overridden.
-If clicked after already setting the arguments, the pre-existing arguments will be shown.

 Clicking the "Run" option will execute the Kaeon FUSION script written into the upper text area and log the results to the lower text area.

 For example, if you type: